AllocZero/EfficientDynamoDb/website/docs/efficient_dynamo_db/design.md

 ## RAM Usage and GC Pressure
 Allocations are slow.
 GC collections are slow.
 We mitigate both issues by keeping allocations count as low as possible.

-Main solutions that helps with memory pressure:
+Main solutions that help with memory pressure:
 1. Excessive use of array pools for large arrays.
-1. `stackalloc` for small arrays when possible.
+1. `stackalloc` for small arrays when applicable.
 1. Immutable fluent API specifically designed to allocate only set properties instead of having a single "god object".
 1. Not reading redundant info from DDB responses, e.g., repeated data types and attribute names.